ridvikpal/CarCartAPI/README.md

 }
 ```

-Your lexus would then be added to the database with it's own ID, and the object would also be returned to you for your
+Your lexus would then be added to the database with its own ID, and the object would also be returned to you for your
 reference!

 ### PUT Updating a Car Listing